SciencesPoDRIS/CorpusByDesign/README.md

 # CorpusByDesign
-Template study to build a frontend to manipulate corpora from the web
+Template study to build a frontend to manipulate corpus from the web

+## Install
+npm install